All Your Bidet FAQs, Answered

 How warm will a heated seat be?

-The seat temperature is adjustable through a range of 86°F to about 104°F. This makes the toilet seat temperature about the same as your body temperature.
+The seat temperature is adjustable from 86°F to about 104°F. This makes the toilet seat temperature about the same as your body temperature.
+You'll appreciate a warm BB-2000 seat on those chilly winter nights!

 The air produced by bidets with an Air-Dryer or Air-Dry feature is warmed to between 104°F and 140°F. For reference, this is a much lower temperature than a hairdryer.

 The Vortex Wash water stream is a bidet feature that provides an extra-concentrated stream of water.
-It’s designed to assist with loosening hardened stool to ease compacted bowel movements.
+It’s designed to help loosen hardened stool and ease compacted bowel movements.

 Troubleshooting